You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 From data breaches to insider threats, misuse of privileged access is one of the leading causes of security incidents.
 According to Forrester, 80% of breaches involve privileged credentials.
 And with the rise of cloud and SaaS platforms, managing privileged identities has become even more complex and urgent.

-To prevent excessive privileged access, the Principle of Least Privilege (PoLP) ensures users and systems only get access required for their tasks, nothing more.
+The Principle of Least Privilege (PoLP) ensures users and systems only get the access required for their tasks, nothing more.
 It minimizes the attack surface and reduces insider threats.

 Start with a full audit of all current privileges, including human users, apps, and service accounts.
 Clean up excessive rights.